-It is amazing to note how often we hear about ‘social enterprises’ and ‘impact investments’ nowadays.
-There is, or at least there seems to be, a lot of buzz around money chasing impact startups.
-In fact, an article in a VCCircle article talks about how the money has gone from $4bn to $12bn in just recent times.
+It is amazing to note how many times we are hearing about ‘Social Enterprises’, ‘Impact Investments’ …nowadays.
+There is, or at least seems to be, a lot of buzz around money chasing Impact Startups.
+In fact, an article at VCCircle here talks of how the money has gone from $4bn to $12bn in just recent times.

-Is this like the technology gold rush of 2000 where regular companies just created their websites and became ‘tech companies’?
+Is this like the ‘Tech Gold Rush of 2000’, where regular companies just created their websites and became ‘tech companies’?

 We are excited about this and believe it will have a multiplier impact on the entire startup ecosystem.